WTTJ/welcome-ui/.github/ISSUE_TEMPLATE/---bug-report-.md

 ### Expected behavior

-A clear and concise description of what you expected to happen..
+A clear and concise description of what you expected to happen.

 ### Environment